MedCompUnipd/Comparative_genomics_hybrid_pipeline/README.md

 - Alignment logs and summary reports.

 ## 📚 Additional Notes
-For reference genomes and annotation data, download FASTA and GFF3 files from NCBI:
+For reference genomes and annotation data, download FASTA files from NCBI and GFF3 files EMBL-EBI:
 - NCBI Genomes
 - Use tools like wget or Entrez Direct for batch downloads.
 - Visualize your results with genome browsers like IGV or Artemis.